 Using the traditional ingredients for tacos, instead of putting them in its shells, why not incorporate them into a rice dish.
-This is like making the two ends of the world meet in one plate and delivering their culture’s greatness.
-And minus the hassle of eating from its shells, which at times crumbles while you’re eating.
+This is like making the two ends of the world meet on one plate and delivering their culture's greatness.
+And minus the hassle of eating from its shells, which at times crumbles while you're eating.

 Ways to Cook

 Our menu is pretty versatile and easy to do; one is not a season to prepare this fusion recipe.
-And because of that versatility and simplicity, there are a few ways to make and achieve this unique rice recipe.
+And because of that versatility and simplicity, there are a few ways to make and achieve this unique rice menu.

 Tex-Mex Skillet Fried Rice

-Skillet is the black cast iron pan that we usually see at restaurants where they make steaks and other pan-fry recipes.
+Skillet is the black cast iron pan that we usually see at restaurants where they make steaks, and other pan-fry recipes.
 This method borders a bit on the recipes but at a different level.